aleszu/12monkeys/README.md

 ### If you are reading one story, this application will help you find stories that are on similar topics, but with dissimilar ideas.

+##Human-centered design

+Pam is a 20-year-old college student in D.C.
+She consumes news as it comes to her, has no allegiance to any particular news outlets, and feels she's rarely getting the full story.
+As a biology major, she can't contextualize the Charleston confederate flag debate.
+How does she do it?

 ### list of possible 1st articles

 http://www.usatoday.com/story/news/nation/2015/07/10/south-carolina-confederate-flag/29952953/